jordanrobbedthesun/Full-Stack-Deep-Dive/README.md

 ---

 ## Detailed Summary

 - **Frontend:** Handles all user interaction, login, and chat display.
 Talks directly to Supabase for auth and chat history.
-Sends chat prompts to backend for AI replies.
+Sends chat prompts (and optional system instructions) to backend for AI replies.
 - **Backend:** Only used for AI chat, keeps Gemini API key secret, and returns AI replies to the app.
+Lets you set custom system instructions for the chatbot's role or expertise.
 - **Supabase:** Handles all user accounts and chat storage, securely and easily.
 Users can only access their own data.

 This setup is modern, secure, and scalable—used by many real-world apps!